JonathanGrossman/mongodb_basics/04_express.md

 ## Step 2.
 Connect Express to MongoDB

-1. What are the steps for connecting your express app to MongoDB Atlas?
+1. What are the steps for connecting your Express app to MongoDB Atlas?

 - Do you need to install or import any software?
 - Do you have a MongoDB connection string?